WangLabHKUST/FLORA/README.md

 java -Xmx120G -jar .../aracne.jar -o output/ --consolidate
 ```

-### LncRNA functional prediction
+Next, to predict the function of a given lncRNA, **functionalPrediction.R** was implemented to process the constructed network, select all the genes with significant associations with the lncRNA, and perform Gene Ontology (GO) enrichment analysis with g-profiler.
+This step will output the list of genes with significant associations with the lncRNA (as lncRNAxx_gene_list.txt) and the enriched GO terms of the genes associated with the lncRNA (lncRNAxx_GO.txt and lncRNAxx_GO.png).
+Additionally, the gene transcription network constructed based on the expression of all coding genes and lncRNAs in gastric cancer is provided.
+To analyze the genes associated with the lncRNAs in gastric cancer, our example code is provided below to automatically output the significantly associated genes and GO terms.

+\# Example code for predicting the function of "LINC01614" (your lncRNA of interest)
 ```
-# Example code for predicting the function of "LINC01614" (your lncRNA of interest)

 Rscript example.R ../bin/functionalPrediction.R lnc.info.txt coding.info.txt network.txt output_dir LINC01614

 outputs:
   LINC01614_lnc.coding.txt   # table of genes connected with your lncRNA of interest LINC01614_GO.txt           # table of significant GO terms associated with your lncRNA of interest LINC01614_GO.pdf           # figure of significant GO terms associated with your lncRNA of interest
 ```
 <div align=center><img width="500" height="450" src="https://github.com/WangLabHKUST/FLORA/blob/shuangat/data/LINC01614.png"/></div>